AdobeDocs/target-dev.zh-Hans/help/dev/before-implement/implement-cname-support-in-target.md

        if bc -l <<< "$(cut -d. -f1,2 <<< "$curlVersion") $curlVersionRequired" 2>/dev/null | grep -q 0; then
          echo -n " -- insufficient curl version installed: $curlVersion, but this script requires curl version" \
            "$curlVersionRequired because it uses the curl --connect-to flag to bypass DNS and directly test" \
-           "each Adobe Target edge shards' SNI confirguation for $hostname" fi
+           "each Adobe Target edge shards' SNI configuration for $hostname" fi
        if [ -n "$shardsFoundOutput" ]; then
          echo -e ":\n$shardsFoundOutput"